staplesad/whatsapp_extractor/README.md

 - If you want to specify a mapping from e.g. phone numbers or nicknames to other names that can be defined in an optional config file.

 ## Config flags
+See sample_config.yml for an example

 - If the messages are exported without media any media sent shows up as "\<Media Omitted\>".
 These messages are removed if the `remove_media` flag is True. (default is True)
 - If a message contains an @tagging of a contact this is shown in text as their phone number.
 These tags are removed if the `remove_tags` flag is True. (default is True)
+- If you want to replace @tagged numbers with a specific string you can define a mapping in the config under `replace_tags`.